-// Lost in Depiction/part one and two// Curation and work for Fotopub 2018// Novo Mesto - Slovenia
+// Lost in Depiction/ Part One// Curation and work for Fotopub 2018// Novo Mesto - Slovenia

 With work from Caz Egelie, Dan Adlesic and Lily Lanfermeijer